isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

 See an example of `RSL-RL <https://github.com/isaac-sim/IsaacLab/blob/main/source/extensions/omni.isaac.lab_tasks/omni/isaac/lab_tasks/manager_based/locomotion/velocity/config/anymal_b/agents/rsl_rl_ppo_cfg.py>`__ for Anymal-B.

-**Component 4 - Register with Gymnasium**
+**Component 4 - Register with Gymnasium (Optional)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next step is to register the environments with the gymnasium registry.
+This step is optional because the user can manually create an instance of the environment by importing the environment class and its configuration class.
+However, you can also register the environments with the gymnasium registry.
 Registration is a way to make the environment accessible and reusable across different RL algorithms and experiments.
 This is common in the RL community.
 Follow the tutorial on `Registering an Environment <https://isaac-sim.github.io/IsaacLab/main/source/tutorials/03_envs/register_rl_env_gym.html>`__ to learn more about how to register in your own environment.